cyberteach360/sql-injection/README.md

                    ' or '1' = '1 -- -
                    ' or '1' = '1 #
 ##### 👁️‍🗨️ For More Payload check payload all things github repo https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/SQL%20Injection
+## In-Band SQL Injection
+In simple cases, the output of both the intended and the new query may be printed directly on the front end, and we can directly read it.
+This is known as In-band SQL injection, and it has two types: **Union Based and Error Based.**

+##### Error Based :
+                           Get the PHP or SQL errors in the front-end
+##### Union Based:
+                          Get Fixed Column number and Uses Union query to get database information

+## How to Indentify Error Based SQL Injection
+#### Step1:
+           Find out injection parameter using fuzzing tools or manually
+#### Step2:
+           Use Given below payoad

+         Payload 	URL Encoded
+              ' 	%27
+              " 	%22
+              # 	%23
+              ; 	%3B
+              ) 	%29
+If we get sql error , there has error based SQL injection and then, Use SQL Map for Automatic SQL Injection Pen-Testing / Manually Testing

 ## Union Base SQL Injection
 ## Method for dumping data from database using Uninon SQL Injection